Teachable Review – One of the Best Platforms for New Course Creators

 Bundling – You can bundle multiple courses together to sell them in a single transaction.

-Sales Page – Teachable gives you the ability to customize your course sales pages, including:
+Sales Pages – AKA Landing Pages, Teachable gives you the ability to create sales pages customize them, including:

-- Customizing the “hero” header at the top with an image of your preference
+- Customizing the “hero” header at the top of each sales page with an image of your preference

 - Including a coupon banner, if appropriate, to promote any discounts you are offering